genzellab/UMAP/Distances/README.md

 - imageToGIF.py : Convert specific images to a GIF

-- centroids_perTreatment.py : Compute centroids of the conditions using np.mean() function
+- centroids_perTreatment.py : Compute centroids of the conditions using np.mean() function.
   NOTE: More elegant and practical script will be released soon...